YuzukiHD/YuzukiChameleon/README.md

 # Yuzuki Chameleon

-Yuzuki Chameleon is a Raspberry Pi A Sized SBC based on Allwinner H616
+Yuzuki Chameleon is a Raspberry Pi A Shaped SBC based on Allwinner H616

 ## Feature
 - Based on Allwinner H616 chip, 4*Cortex A53